Little Ray was tired of lazing in pools,

 A Harris Poll showed 36% of Americans believe in UFOs.
 Rays do somersaults, flips, rolls, spins, twists and turns.
 While governments look for UFOs, fish take flight.
 Their flying shows lend fresh perspectives to goals.

 Little Ray plans to fly like a bird.
-With wing-like fins, he repeatedly hurls himself from the water.
-Determination, practice and a support structure help him build confidence to overcome fears and false starts.
+With wing-like fins, he repeatedly hurls himself out of the water.
+Determination, practice and a support structure help him build confidence to overcome his fears and false starts.

 Flying rays are “fish out of water”.
-They need water for oxygen intake through gills and spiracles.
+They need water for gill and spiracle oxygen intake.
 Lungfish have lungs and gills.
 They burrow during droughts.
 They don't use their lungs to take to the air.

 The best fliers are warm-blooded.
 Cold-blooded Ray gets warm-blooded help from above and encouragement from shore.
 The Texas Parks and Wildlife Department discusses Warm and Cold-Blooded Animals.

 Air has less drag than water.
 Fish take flight in search of food or to escape predators.
 Noise, temperature, chemistry, muddiness, filth or stench may bother them.
 They fly for fun, to express themselves or to show off.

 Fish soar from oceans, lakes, rivers, ponds, fountains, bowls and tanks.
 They smack into people and things.
 In FAOJ a boy dies from a crash landing rather than from Stingray Envenomation of the Foot: a Case Report.

 Fish do not flap their fins to fly.
-Fish push off, reach the height of momentum and start falling.
+Fish push off, reach the height of momentum, then start falling.
 Gravity makes it hard to stay airborne.
-Fish musculature is designed for undulating thrust to power them through water.
+Fish musculature is designed for undulating thrust to power through water.

 Wing flapping provides lift for birds and bats.
 An abstract cited by the NCBI explains Muscle Function in Avian Flight: Achieving Power and Control.
 Flight upstroke, speed and hovering are strenuous.

-Sun aids the air navigation of fish.
+Sun aids fish air navigation.
 Fish and bats also have an electric guidance sense.
 Electric fields are on land and in water.
 Some fish produce electricity.
 Others sense it.
 Birds orient with the Earth's magnetic field.